 - They have worked in breeding programs of over 30 species (they have reintroduced many to the wild and saved some from extinction).

 - The park houses species which are critically endangered or extinct in the wild.
 This may be your only opportunity to see one of these species.

 - There are a lot of babies.
 That means the grownups are in good health.

 - Some animals in the exhibits have been found injured in the wild.
 It is comforting to know that these animals have a safe place to call home.

 - Employees share their knowledge openly.
 You come out with more knowledge about African and Asian animals (fascinating facts!).

 And, I am sure there are more reasons to like this place.
 Now what I promised, the pictures!

 Hope you enjoy it!

 Frequent Flyers Show

-What do you think?
+What are our thoughts about the San Diego Safari Park?
 Is this a place you would visit?